AestheticallyAsthmathicc/Book-Store-Project-C-SQLite/README.md

 # Book Store Project (using OOP and SQLite)

-This is the second year project for a book store management system.
+This is a second semester project for my OOP course on a book store management system.

 ### Prerequisites